prachics/prachics/README.md

 # 👋 Hi there, I'm Prachi Saibewar!

-🌟 **Full Stack Developer | AI Enthusiast | Problem Solver**

-I am actively seeking **junior roles** on a diverse team where I can learn and improve my skills.
-I am open to **full-time** opportunities.
+🌟 **Full Stack Developer | AI Enthusiast | Problem Solver** "I'm a motivated master's student passionate about software development, innovation, and creating impactful solutions.
+Driven by a commitment to excellence, I aim to code the future! 👨‍💻 I’m actively seeking junior roles on a collaborative team where I can grow and contribute.
+Open to full-time opportunities."
 ---

 ## 🛠️ Technologies and Tools: